Pece17/IoTBeacon/README.md

 2. Python database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?

-3. Accurate room deduction based on RSSI signal strength, i.e. the lowest RSSI value is the nearest room
+3. Accurate room deduction based on RSSI signal strength, i.e. the lowest RSSI value is the nearest room - RSSI values of Bluetooth beacons needs to be able to insert to the database

 4. Automation of Raspberry Pi configuration for additional scanners